codingfisch/mriaug/README.md

 - provides `aug_transforms3d`: A convenient function that compiles all `mriaug`mentations!
 - simplifies all the code needed for data loading, training, visualization...check it out [here](https://github.com/codingfisch/niftiai)!

-👴 Experienced users can read [`niftiai/augment.py`](https://github.com/codingfisch/niftiai/blob/main/niftiai/augment.py) as a `mriaug` cheat sheet
+👴 Experienced users can use `mriaug` to build their own framework (read [`niftiai/augment.py`](https://github.com/codingfisch/niftiai/blob/main/niftiai/augment.py) as a cheat sheet)

 ## Usage 💡
 Let's create a 3D image tensor (with additional batch and channel dimension) and apply `flip3d`